 International schools in Dubai

-It's important to check whether a relocation package includes a school allowance; unfortunately the days when this was a given are long gone.
+It's important to check whether a relocation package includes a school allowance; unfortunately, the days when this was a given are long gone.
 Also, most allowances won't be enough to cover a top school's tuition in full – so expats should make sure their salary is enough to cover the extra costs.
-Don't be afraid to fight for a better school allowance, especially if considering a senior position in Dubai.
+We recommend expats negotiate for a good school allowance, especially if considering a senior position in Dubai.

 Good international schools in Dubai are flooded with applications each year, and primary schools, in particular, are over-subscribed.
 Some of the best primary schools may be full for the next three or four years.